Programming

 You can also install Apple's programming development environment including Xcode, header files, documentation, and auxiliary tools.
 (A free subscription to Apple Developer lets you download additional tools and information for developing Mac and iPhone applications.)

-You can type man ssh in a Terminal window to get standard Unix help, useful to Unix programmers.
+Use the man command in a Terminal window to get standard Unix help.

 Shell Environment and /bin